Dynamic Web Page

 Images

+You could find your own images for the signs of the zodiac, but I borrowed the images used on the page above to make my solution.
+You're welcome to copy a folder of the images that I used.
+See directions below.
 (Note that we should assume these images are copyrighted and therefore we should not use them on public websites.
 Using them on this assignment, where no one will see them but us, should be okay under fair use for educational purposes.)

-cd ~/public_html/cs204-assignments/zodiac/
+cd ~/public_html/cs204-assignments/zodiac

-cp -r ~cs204/pub/downloads/zodiac-images .
+cp -r ~cs204/public_html/downloads/zodiac-images/ images

 Hint: each file is named with the appropriate sign, so you can construct the URL if you just know the sign.

-Testing Functions
+Testing Your Code Functions

 In addition, you must write a "testing" function for each of the following.
 (This idea is called unit testing.)